 Born in Boston, Victoria grew up in Connecticut and Virginia in a military family with deep family roots in Louisiana.
 Victoria has a bachelor's degree in anthropology from the University of New Orleans.
 She previously worked in the finance department of the Greater New Orleans Foundation, where she streamlined processes and led an organization-wide database cleanup.
 When she's not making spreadsheets, Victoria likes to be outside, hiking in the woods or swimming in the ocean.

-Prior to her work with Foundation for Louisiana, Keeta leveraged her corporate experience and worked at Propeller: A Force for Social Innovation as Grant Research and Evaluation Associate under AmeriCorps.
+Wankeeta Jackson, Programs Associate, supports the Racial Justice Program in New Orleans.
+She has been the primary lead for the Racial Healing Community of Practice, which is a group of community identified and self-identified healers whose goal is to address healing wounds caused by racism and oppression.
+Keeta received her Bachelor of Science in Marketing Management from Virginia Polytechnic Institute and State University and completed her Master’s in Human Services in 2016.
+Prior to her work with Foundation for Louisiana, Keeta worked at Propeller: A Force for Social Innovation as Grant Research and Evaluation Associate.
 She assisted in designing and implementing systems and materials that expand the funding of Propeller and further its mission to help entrepreneurs grow their nonprofits and small businesses to tackle social and environmental disparities in New Orleans through education, food access, health and water.